 - Oral galvanism: this occurs when two dissimilar metals are placed into your mouth.
 This combination of metal creates a battery inside your mouth, which is even capable of generating electricity.

-With dhealth Dentistry looking after all your dental crowns and bridges, you can have complete peace of mind that any money is very well spent, particularly given that Dr Stefan Danylak has more than 30 years of experience and expertise and we only use the highest quality materials in all our dental procedures.
+With dhealth Dentistry looking after all your dental crowns and bridges, you can have complete peace of mind that any money is very well spent, particularly given that Dr Anna has extensive experience and expertise and we only use the highest quality materials in all our dental procedures.